yhinaga/cta-application/README.md

    - Developed a deep understanding of Object-Oriented Programming, including classes, objects, inheritance, and exception-handling.

 ## 5. Major Files
+   - CTARoute: class for the following actions:
+   	 - Sub displaying the stations,
+   	 - Sub adding stations,
+   	 - Sub removing stations,
+   	 - Sub inserting stations,
-   - CTARoute: class for displaying the stations, adding stations, removing stations, inserting stations, looking up stations, and displaying the nearest stations.
+   	 - Sub looking up stations, and
+   	 - Sub displaying the nearest stations.
    - CTAStation: class with the information and attributes of the stations
    - CTAStation_Client: main application class with the menu options.
 Class for the following actions:
      - Sub computing the path between two stations in path(),